 Why a specialized veterinarian for behavioral problems?

-A veterinary behaviorist will teach you how your pet’s brain work and to understand and manage their pet’s behavior.
-Veterinary behaviorists can also treat abnormal behaviors such as compulsive behaviors and phobias.
+A veterinary behaviorist will teach you how your pet’s brain work and to understand and manage their behavior.
+Veterinary behaviorists treat conditions such as impulsive, anxiety and obsessive-compulsive disorders.
 They can also diagnose medical conditions that may affect behavior.
-A medical work-up is fundamental part of any behavioral evaluation.
-Only veterinarians can prescribe psychoactive medication, which can be a helpful tool in the treatment of behavior disorders.
+A medical work-up is a fundamental part of any behavioral evaluation.
+Only veterinarians can prescribe psychoactive medication, which can be a helpful tool in the treatment of some behavioral disorders.

 Veterinary behaviorists treat all species: cats, dogs, rabbits, exotic and zoo species, wildlife, horses and other large animals.
-They can also develop training programs to promote gentler and easier handling of animals to make the experience at the veterinarian a more pleasant and safer one for all involved.
+They also develop training programs to promote gentler and easier handling of animals to make the experience at the veterinarian a more pleasant and safer one for all involved.

-At the University of Georgia College of Veterinary Medicine Behavior Service, we also work on gaining new knowledge about the behavior of animals and how to improve their welfare.
+Our Hospital’s Behavioral Medicine Service also works to gain new knowledge about the behavior of animals and how to improve their welfare.
 Our goals are to:

-- Help owners and caregivers understand the behavior of animals, and to improve human-animal communication
+- Help owners and caregivers understand the brain and the behavior of animals, and to improve human-animal communication and relationships

-- Treat and manage behavior problems and behavioral disorders
+- Treat and manage behavior problems and behavioral/mental health disorders

-- Develop research in animal behavior and welfare
+- Develop research in animal behavior, clinical behavioral medicine and animal welfare